rodis/akanda/README.rst

 To build an .iso image:

+#. ssh into your OpenBSD dev server or VM instance

+#. ``cd akanda`` (the git clone dir)

-Run 'gmake iso' inside the Akanda directory containing the Makefile.
-The script will invoke the download of OpenBSD base and eventually drop into a chroot jail environment.
+#. ``gmake iso`` This script will invoke the download of OpenBSD base and
+eventually drop into a chroot jail environment.

+#.
 Follow the instructions highlighted in the chroot login screen.

+#.
 Type 'exit' when complete to build the .iso image.

-The .iso image (Ramdisk) requires at least 512mb of RAM to run.
-The current .iso should be around around 384mb with base packages required to run Akanda.
-The booted .iso should contain akanda under /var/akanda.
+The ``.iso`` image (Ramdisk) requires at least 512mb of RAM to run.
+The current ``.iso`` should be around around 384mb with base packages required to run Akanda.
+The booted ``.iso`` should contain akanda under /var/akanda.

 The Akanda REST APIs
 ====================